return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

     entry in the pool free body list

 refcnt
-    *undescribed*
+    reference tracking for the body

 pool
     pool to which this body belongs

-vsp1
-    the VSP1 device

 entries
     array of entries